RPGroup-PBoC/rpgroup-pboc.github.io/index.md

 Biophysics</a>, <a href="http://www.aphms.caltech.edu">
 Applied Physics</a>, and
 <a href="http://www.pma.caltech.edu/content/physics">Physics</a>.
 Some of our current
-principal research threads focus on the broad questions of how genomes are organized both in sequence and spatially to regulate the expression of their genes, how the flow of energy through biological systems gives rise to their impressive fidelity and questions of the diversity and ecological role of viruses in natural environments.
+principal research threads focus on broad questions of how genomes are organized both in sequence and spatially to regulate the expression of their genes, how the flow of energy through biological systems gives rise to their impressive fidelity, and questions on the diversity and ecological role of viruses in their natural environments.